Updated: Oct 18

-"Carpenter ants" and "sugar ants" - everyone is familiar with these fellows!
+"Carpenter ants" and "sugar ants" - everyone is familiar with these!

-Categorizing Camponotus barbaricus xanthomelas, being a species native to Northern Africa, as an example will give the following:
+Categorising Camponotus barbaricus xanthomelas, which is a subspecies of C. barbaricus native to Northern Africa, will give the following:

 Species: Camponotus barbaricus